 In the community

-Our goal at the Sydney Opera House is to provide barrier-free access, making the site, building and the experiences they offer accessible to all people.
+Our goal at the Sydney Opera House is to provide barrier-free access, making the site, building and the experiences we offer accessible to all.
 We provide a range of access services, performances and dedicated programs for people with disabilities.

-Tubowgule, as the land on which the Opera House stands is known to its Traditional Custodians, the Gadigal, has long been a gathering place for storytelling, ceremony and culture.
-The Opera House continues this legacy today by embracing and celebrating the culture of Australia’s First Peoples.
+The Opera House stands on Bennelong Point, known to the traditional custodians, the Gadigal, as Tubowgule.
+The Opera House continues this legacy today by embracing and celebrating the culture of First Peoples.

 As a cultural icon and symbol of modern Australia, the Opera House has a responsibility to lead and inspire positive change.
 Together, we have the power to make a difference.